 Preamble Detector and Frame Synchronizer

 The Data Decoding enabled subsystem performs phase ambiguity resolution, demodulation and text message decoding.
 The Carrier Synchronizer block may lock to the unmodulated carrier with a phase shift of 0, 90, 180, or 270 degrees, which can cause a phase ambiguity.
 For details of phase ambiguity and its resolution, please refer to Chapter 7.2.2 and 7.7 in [ 1 ].
 The Phase Offset Estimator subsystem determines this phase shift.
 The Phase Ambiguity Correction & Demodulation subsystem rotates the input signal by the estimated phase offset and demodulates the corrected data.
-The payload bits are descrambled, and the first 105 payload bits are extracted and stored in a workspace variable.
-All of the stored bits are converted to characters and printed out to either the MATLAB Command Window or the Simulink Diagnostic Viewer at the end of the simulation.
+The payload bits are descrambled, and printed out to the Simulink Diagnostic Viewer at the end of the simulation.

 Results and Displays